-Incoterms are the standard International trade agreements for the transport of commercial goods.
+Incoterms are the standard International transport agreements for commercial goods.
 These terms determine the division of liability and responsibility between the buyer and the seller.

 The Incoterms are issued and published by the International Chamber of Commerce.
 The first edition of the Incoterms dates back to 1932.
 In order to keep up with the increasing amount of electronic data processing, the terms were revised in 1990.